 In 1968, fearing that continued support to the states of the Trucial System would severely tax its overextended military, Britain suddenly announced that in 3 years it would discontinue its protectorate commitments on the Trucial Coast, including in Qatar.
-The rulers of Abu Dhabi and Dubai (in the present-day
+The rulers of Abu Dhabi and Dubai (in the present-day UAE) invited 5 other local rulers plus the leaders of Bahrain and Qatar to join them in a confederation of Arab emirates independence in late summer 1971.
+Abu Dhabi and Dubai, along with the 5 other emirates, would form the UAE several months later.

-UAE) invited 5 other local rulers plus the leaders of Bahrain and Qatar to join them in a confederation of Arab emirates (principalities).
-Despite disagreements on the details, including the location of the capital of the proposed federation and the content of its constitution, the rulers initially accepted the proposal.
-Eventually unable to resolve certain issues.
-Bahrain and Qatar withdrew from negotiations, each declaring independence in late summer 1971.
-Abu Dhabi and Dubai. along with the 5 other emirates. would form the UAE several months later the planned federation.
-Sheikh Khalifa opposed it, primarily due to Bahrain's efforts to lead the federation.
+(principalities).
+Despite disagreements on the details. including the location of the capital of the proposed federation and the content of its constitution, the rulers initially accepted the proposal.
+Eventually unable to resolve Bahrain certain issues. and withdrew Qatar from negotiations. each declaring